by Kathy Moser – Founder and Director of Music for Recovery

 Optional: Get some rhyming dictionaries to help get the rhyme flow going.

-1) Provide tablets with beat making programs.
+1) Provide tablets with beat making programmes.

 Musical Instruments: Playing a musical instrument is the number one way to increase brain connectivity.
 Many instruments including keyboards, drums and electric guitars can be played in headphones.
 Ukulele’s are small, fun and easy to learn.
 Just having a keyboard or guitar in the facility can make a real difference for clients.
 Getting the music for the songs the choir sings offers another way to participate.